irisbaron/vsam-express-demo/README.md

 ### Test the Application
 Use the cURL command from the command-line in a separate shell/terminal, ether locally or remotely.
-Please replace the dataset USER.TEST.VSAM.KSDS2 with a customer one that matches your environment.
+Make sure to replace the dataset name, USER.TEST.VSAM.KSDS2, with a customized one that matches your environment.
+In case you run remotely, change specify the hostname instead of localhost.

 Create VSAM file:
 ```bash